dhruvjaink07/finsights/README.md

 ## 📈 Next Steps

-- Integrate real sentiment analysis (VADER, Gemini, etc.) in SentimentAgent
+- Enhance InsightAgent with more advanced analytics or recommendations
-- Expand workflow and agent capabilities
+- Integrate additional data sources or indicators
 - Add more visualizations and dashboards
-- Polish documentation and prepare for demo/submission
+- Expand test coverage and polish documentation for demo/submission

 ---